sustrik/igor/README.md

 Igor is a dialect of Go language with the support for [structured concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/).

-*WARNING: The project is under development.*
+*WARNING: This project is meant as a playground for experimenting with what a language with native support fot structured concurrency would look like.
+If you want to do serious work, please use `golang.org/x/sync/errgroup` instead.*

 ## How does it differ from the standard go?